FaiyajAmin/Online-Voting-Application/README.md

 # 🗳️ Online Voting Application

 An Android-based online voting system with **face recognition authentication**, built as a System Development Project.
-The app enables admins to create and manage polls while ensuring that only verified, registered voters can cast ballots — authenticated through real-time facial recognition.
+The app enables admins to create and manage polls while ensuring that only verified, registered voters can cast ballots that are authenticated through real-time facial recognition.

 ## 📋 Table of Contents